ranja-sarkar/Markov/README.md

 For most probabilistic models of practical interest, exact inference is intractable, so we have to resort to some form of approximation (expected value or density).
 The desired calculation is typically a sum of a discrete distribution of many random variables or integral of a continuous distribution of many variables.

-There're quite a few MCMC algorithms.
-Following two have been explained in the book.

 <img width="174" alt="22" src="https://github.com/user-attachments/assets/ac96a335-b68f-411e-bb73-85ba84ed70aa">

 Buy from Amazon: https://a.co/d/1zUEkNQ